EVORA-project/evora-ontology/models/docs/Antibody.md

     multivalued: false
   complementaryDocument:
     name: complementaryDocument
-    description: Any complementary document that can be related to this Item
+    description: Any additional documents that provide supplementary information, instructions, or guidelines relevant to the use of this item
     title: complementary document
     from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
     rank: 1000